 As long as it’s unique and related to art, you may find one of these platforms to work to your advantage.

-How to Start Selling Art and Make Money
+How to Sell Art Online and Make Money

 Before I get into the list as to which platforms you can use to sell your artwork, I first want to let you know that there are many places that you can sell your artwork online.
 Because of this, you’re going to find that there’s a lot of competition.
 Even if you have the best talent, it doesn’t mean you’re going to make money.